Perfect Machine Settings: Cricut and Silhouette Recommendations

 - Make small adjustments and test between changes

 Silhouette machines use blade depth, force, and speed settings instead of material presets.
+Here's the winning combination for specialty cardstock:

 For 65-80 lb metallic cardstock: